aniskhan25/LUMI-AI-Guide/9-Wandb-visualization/README.md

 ![Wandb Overview](../assets/images/wandb_overview.png)

-Under `Workspace` the logs we collected (loss and accuracy in addition to system) will be displayed.
+Under `Workspace`, the logs we collected (loss and accuracy in addition to system metrics) will be displayed.

 ![Wandb Workspace](../assets/images/wandb_workspace.png)